MichaelBurge/michaelburge.github.io/_posts/2020-02-01-rust-borrow-checker.markdown

 [^2]: `None` can't be the name of the constant: 1. `None` is the name of the type.
 2. It can't be an ordinary variable - A. `Option<T>` is generic but `None` isn't, so their names would collide.
 B. It doesn't trigger the [non_snake_case](https://doc.rust-lang.org/rustc/lints/listing/warn-by-default.html#non-snake-case) warning.
 3. It can't be a function - even though tuple structs can be used as functions without triggering the warning - because Rust requires parentheses to call a function.
 4.

 [^3]: Banks use double-entry accounting.
 The code is vulnerable to data races.
 The code is unauthenticated.
 If the server goes down, money may be credited or debited without the rest of the side effects occurring.
+[^4]: In systems with multiple CPUs, cores, processes, threads, hyperthreads, or speculative execution units, time can't be defined as "number of nanoseconds since some baseline time".
+Different memory arenas may have different consistency requirements between execution units.
+Despite this, 1.)
+Rust's semantics could be defined with respect to a "Rust Virtual Machine" where primitive operations are strictly serialized; the program's observable behavior could be completely partioned into exempt and non-exempt observables; and the compiler could be required to preserve all non-exempt observables.
+(Examples of exempt observables would be the number of clock cycles executed, or number of bytes allocated; examples of non-exempt observables would be the relative order of system calls or whether the program terminates) 2.
+Even in hardware with multiple execution units, as long as the base instructions are atomic, every program trace has an associated data dependency graph, and any topological sort of the instructions with respect to it defines a consistent "time that the instruction took place".
+[^5]: A pedant could argue that my phrasing "minimized assignment of storage cells" is problematic, and that ownership is tied to storage cells in one-to-one correspondence with variables that refer to them.

+The following code creates two live mutable references to the same storage cell, refuting that storage cells must be in one-to-one correspondence to variables:
+{% highlight rust %}
+struct Foo((),());

+fn bar(_:&mut (), _:&mut ()){}

+fn main() {
+    let mut foo = Foo((),());
+    let x = &mut foo.0;
+    let y = &mut foo.1;
+    println!("{:p} {:p}", x, y); // Prints "0x7fff74ec9a00 0x7fff74ec9a00"
+    bar(x,y);
+}
+{% endhighlight %}

+So borrow-checking is with respect to the variables `x` and `y`, not to the cell holding the `()` they share.

+A second pedant, necessarily different from the first, could argue that since `()` occupies 0 bytes, it does not occupy any storage cell at all: Any write can be compiled as a no-op, and any read could manufacture a `()` instead of reading memory.
+So my `println!` is erroneous in using pointer addresses to prove equality of storage cells.
+I do not disagree with pedant #2, but observe that this argument would also violate there being a one-to-one correspondence between variables and storage cells.
+So pedant #2 should also agree that borrow-checking is with respect to variables, not to storage cells.